 Colonel L’Amour went on.
 “As I was saying, four caravels out of Caraquador were captured by these pirates ten months ago.
 Their crews and passengers may be squirrelled away on one or all three bases.”

 “If they haven’t already been sold to an Orion slave market,” Lord Kosta Kolchick offered.

-“You must forgive my Lord Kolchic,” Lord Zoltan said with a mischievous smile.
-“He always insists on pointing out the worst case scenarios.”
+“You must forgive my Lord Kolchic,” Lord Zoltan said.
+“He always insists on pointing out the worst-case scenarios.”